Course Outline

 Level 1: The Discovery Dungeon – Secrets of Requirements

-Mission: Utilize LLMs (ChatGPT) to extract structured requirements from ambiguous input.
+Mission: Utilize Language Learning Models (LLMs) such as ChatGPT to extract structured requirements from ambiguous input.

 Key Activities:

-• Interpret unclear product ideas or feature requests
+• Interpret vague product ideas or feature requests

 • Use AI to: